 In the spirit of NaNoWriMo, it will be voluminous, spontaneous, and free-flowing.
 You don’t know where the story and the characters are going, so why should I?
 I won’t promise 50,000 words, but you never know what my morning coffee will deliver!

 Fun?
 I hope so!
-My ulterior motive is to build a readership who appreciate my brand of schiet-stained rambling and are on-board for something maybe not so much fine arts mastered but more glockenspiel on acid.
-You know what I mean.
+The chief goal is to entertain.
+A happy, unique space on the internet where conspiracies are blatant, not latent.
+An ulterior motive is to build a readership of readers and writerly folk who appreciate my brand of schiet-stained rambling and are on-board for something maybe not so much fine arts mastered but more glockenspiel on acid.
+You know what I mean?

 Episode One: Wading for Godot (915 words, about a six-minute read)

 Donald and Maria Oswald were happy.
 They had a quiet, loving marriage and lived in a paid-for double-wide—(“This Unit will make your smiles DOUBLE WIDE!”)—just a fat pitching wedge away from the Beauchamp Highway.
 Their corner lot was neatly tended, grass grew dense and dark green on the sloping lawn.
 No weeds defiled this Gretna Green.

 “Just ‘cuz we don’t have no basement, don’t mean we don’t need no drainage,” Donald would proclaim.
 Standing stiff and tall inside next to the ‘Proud Panoramic Picture Window’ like an animated John A. Macdonald statue, he would watch the rain come down.
 He took inordinate satisfaction from seeing the rivulets run off the convex dome of packed topsoil.
 “Glad I mixed ‘er wit pea gravel,” he would murmur, his Adam’s Apple riding up and down like a ball on a string.